abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 ### Automate the Second Database Schema Migration

-`.DbMigrator` console application can run the seed code across multiple databases, without any additional configuration.
+`.DbMigrator` console application can run the database seed code across multiple databases, without any additional configuration.
 However, it can not run the EF Core Code First Migrations inside the second database migration project.
 Now, you will see how to configure the console migration application to handle both databases.

 #### Implementing the IBookStoreDbSchemaMigrator